garciart/network-automation/README.md

 ## Setting up the environment

-Before we start, here's the subnet info for the network:
+Before we start, here's the subnet information for the network:

 ```
 - Network Address: 192.168.1.0/24